 On April 7, the government declared a state of emergency and shut down a TV station that was paid for by red shirt sympathizers claiming that it was inciting violence on April 9.
 Rejecting the state of emergency, the red shirts broke through the police cordon, seized the soldiers’ weapons, and occupied the TV station for three hours on April 10.
 The issue was resolved after Abhisit promised the TV station would no longer be banned.
 However, this was the turning point for the protests.

-The protestors continued to rally and began to build bunkers in the street to defend against attacks by the military.
+The protesters continued to rally and began to build bunkers in the street to defend against attacks by the military.
 Adding to the chaos, the yellow shirts began their own protests against the government for not having stopped the red shirts.
 It is important to note that the yellow shirts were also protesting against the red shirts, though.
 The military again responded with violence, killing one and injuring a number of others.

 On May 3, feeling pressure from both the red shirts and the yellow shirts to find a quick conclusion to the protests, Abhisit promised to hold elections by November 14 if the red shirts ended their protests.
-This compromise was accepted by the leaders of the red shirts the next day, but later rejected when they found out that the compromise also allowed legal exemption for government leaders that had been responsible for protestors’ deaths.
+This compromise was accepted by the leaders of the red shirts the next day, but later rejected when they found out that the compromise also allowed legal exemption for government leaders that had been responsible for protesters’ deaths.

 With no end in sight and compromises seemingly unworkable, Abhisit took firmer military action on May 14.
-The military surrounded the protestors in their main camp in Bangkok and the clashes quickly turned violent.
+The military surrounded the protesters in their main camp in Bangkok and the clashes quickly turned violent.
 In the first day, the military killed ten people, including some foreign journalists, more than a hundred people were injured, and a sniper assassinated one of the red shirt leaders while he was giving an interview.
 The next day, the military killed fourteen more and injured approximately 200.
 Protests leaders threatened to actively change from nonviolent tactics to violent tactics.
 In response, the military created “live fire zones” and shot anybody who entered these areas upon sight.
 By the third day, the military had killed another nine.
 Of the 35 killed at this point, only one was a soldier.

 On May 19, the military attacked the red shirt camp.
 Eleven more died, hundreds were injured, and many more were arrested.
 After this direct assault, the majority of the red shirt leaders either surrendered or fled.
 Although random acts of violence continued for weeks to come, the majority of the protests were broken up by May 20 and Thailand was returning to “normalcy.”

-Ultimately, the protestors did not meet any of their goals, but they did bring substantial international attention to class issues in Thailand.
+Ultimately, the protesters did not meet any of their goals, but they did bring substantial international attention to class issues in Thailand.
 Additionally, the red shirts began discussing the possibility of further protests in early October 2010, so it is obvious that, while these campaigns are over, the red shirts’ movement continues.